anna-pa-m/adabmDCA/docs/documentation.md

 ### Sampling

 `adabmDCA` can be easily used to sample a given model.
 To do this, one has to give the parameters file using the flag `-p` and set the maximum number of iterations used for the training as 0, that is `-i 0`.
 A FASTA or a frequency input file must be specified also for this procedure.
 The sampled configurations, and the energies associated with them, are stored in a FASTA file whose names must be given using the following flag.
-Energies compare in the sequences name.
+Energies are written in the sequences name.
 ```
 -S sample_file
 ```